D. J. Sharabi: Cleburne Railroaders

 On June 11, 2019, Sharabi's contract was purchased by the Cleburne Railroaders of the American Association of Professional Baseball.
 Sharabi finished out the year with a 4.17 ERA in 30 appearances for Cleburne.
 On February 18, 2020, Sharabi was released by the Railroaders.

 Sioux Falls Canaries

 On June 25, 2020, Sharabi signed with the Sioux Falls Canaries of the American Association of Professional Baseball.
 Sharabi appeared in 28 games for Sioux Falls in 2020, pitching to a 4.80 ERA with 32 strikeouts in 30.0 innings of work.

 Sharabi began the 2021 season with the Canaries before joining the Israeli baseball team in the Olympics.
-Sharabi returned to the team following the Olympics and ended the year with a 3.48 ERA in 21 appearances, with 27 strikeouts in 20.2 innings..
+Sharabi returned to the team following the Olympics and ended the year with a 3.48 ERA in 21 appearances, with 27 strikeouts in 20.2 innings (11.8 strikeouts/9 innings).

 Ibaraki Astro Planets

 On May 13, 2022, Sharabi signed with the Ibaraki Astro Planets of the Japanese independent Baseball Challenge League.